 How the Liver, Gallbladder, and Pancreas Are Involved in Alcohol Addiction

-The liver and pancreas are both involved in alcohol addiction.
-The liver is one of the organs that is most famously damaged as a result of high levels of alcohol consumption.
-So while a person may initially begin drinking to try to overcome insulin resistance (without realizing that this was the issue), if they continue drinking, it will damage the liver.A lack of a normal number of functional beta cells in the pancreas are implicated as one of the causes of insulin resistance that ultimately leads to alcoholism.
-But what causes this problem of having too few beta cells functioning in the pancreas?
 Often, people with insulin resistance or a lack of proper numbers of beta cells to produce insulin have liver congestion.
 In 90% of individuals, the liver and the pancreas are directly connected to each other via the common bile duct through which both bile and pancreatic juices flow on their way to the small intestine.
-The gallbladder is also ducted into the common bile duct and it also dumps bile into the small intestine via this duct.
-This is an important fact to consider because gallstones that are produced in either the gallbladder or the liver can get stuck in this common duct that also connects to the pancreas in the majority of people.
-If this occurs, the pancreatic enzymes that are deposited into the common bile duct and which move toward the connecting points with the liver and gallbladder on the way to the small intestine can get backed up into the pancreas where these enzymes can then begin digesting the beta cells that produce insulin.
-Thus, the mere presence of gallstones in the common bile duct can lead to serious health issues including insulin resistance (which can, in turn lead to alcohol addiction), obesity, and diabetes.
+The gallbladder also dumps bile into the common bile duct and it also dumps bile into the small intestine via this duct.
+This is an important fact to consider because gallstones that are produced in either the gallbladder or the liver can get stuck in this common duct that also connects to the pancreas to the liver and the gallbladder in the majority of people.
+If this occurs, the pancreatic enzymes that are deposited into the common bile duct and which move toward the connecting points with the liver and gallbladder on the way to the small intestine can get activated when they come into contact with the bile and then they can back up into the pancreas.
+When activated enzymes that back up into the pancreas they can digest the beta cells that produce insulin and damage the pancreas in a general way.
+Thus, the mere presence of gallstones, bile sludge, or bile stones from the liver in the common bile duct can lead to serious health issues including insulin resistance (which can, in turn lead to alcohol addiction), obesity, and diabetes.

 Okay, so let’s back up and explain this again in another way.